Ke Jie: 2016–17: Two International Titles

 In August 2016, at the 3rd Bailing Cup, Ke defeated Xu Jiayang to advance to the best-of-three semifinal match where he faced Won Seong-jin.
 In the first game, Won defeated Ke with a comeback victory after Ke had made crucial mistakes when analyzing territory turnover; however, he was able to recover in the second game by playing a very close endgame in which he maintained a territorial lead.
 In the decisive third game, he continued to make advantageous moves during the middle-game and maintained a comfortable territorial lead.
-Ke was able to forced a successful ko fight at the top of Won's territory, resulting in the Won's resignation due to a lack of ko threats.
+Ke was able to force a successful ko fight at the top of Won's territory, resulting in the Won's resignation due to a lack of ko threats.
 Ke then faced Chen Yaoye in the final best-of-five match, which was the third straight Bailing Cup finals to have been contested between Chinese players.
 The first two games were both won by Chen.
 In the first game, Chen displayed his tenacity in chasing and eventually leading in territory with very few opportunities for Ke to win in the endgame.
 The second game was similar to the first, but during the middle game, Ke deviated and began to chase and attack Chen's dragon, forcing Chen to maneuver around the middle of Ke's territory; however, Ke's made a mistake on the 105th move that allowed Chen to retaliate and take the initiative, causing the match to eventually end on move 178.